Tobias Storm

-Tobias Storm (born 4 July 2004) is a Danish footballer who plays as a centre-back or right-back for Danish 1st Division club Lyngby Boldklub.
+Tobias Storm (トビアス・ストーム, Sutōmu Tobiasu) is a Danish footballer who plays as a centre-back or right-back for Eredivisie club NEC Nijmegen.

 Career

 Lyngby Boldklub

 Born and raised in Hørsholm, Storm took his first football steps in the local club, Hørsholm-Usserød Idrætsklub.
 He later switched to Lyngby Boldklub as an U13 player, where he joined the club's academy.

 Already at the age of 17, Storm started training with Lyngby's first team squad On 1 September 2021, Storm made his official debut for Lyngby in a cup match against Tårnby FF.

 In August 2022, Storm signed his first professional contract with Lyngby until June 2026, which would only come into effect from the 2022–23 season, when he would also be permanently promoted to the first team squad.
 Later that month, Storm also made his debut in the Danish Superliga against Viborg FF.
 Storm, who was primarily used as a central midfielder during his youth, was retrained as a right back/right midfielder during the winter of 2023.

-Storm really made his breakthrough in Lyngby in the 2023-24 season, where he played a total of 29 matches in all competitions, 16 of which were from the start.
-In the 2024-25 season, Storm started in the first 8 games of the season, but was injured at the end of September 2024; an injury that was expected to keep him out for the rest of the year.
+Storm really made his breakthrough in Lyngby in the 2023–24 season, where he played a total of 29 matches in all competitions, 16 of which were from the start.
+In the 2024–25 season, Storm started in the first 8 games of the season, but was injured at the end of September 2024; an injury that was expected to keep him out for the rest of the year.